Gerardo Barrios: War with Guatemala and overthrow

 Depictions of the Battle of Coatepeque (top) and the Siege of San Salvador (bottom) in the Plaza Gerardo Barrios.

 Barrios' rise to the presidency in El Salvador was initially supported by Carrera, who was still serving as president of Guatemala, as he believed that Barrios' strong government would ensure stability in the region in the wake of the war against Walker's Nicaragua.
 To support Barrios, Carrera did not allow Salvadoran exiles in Guatemala to organize themselves to challenge Barrios.
 In December 1860 and January 1861, Barrios made an official visit to Guatemala.
 Eventually, however, relations between both countries deteriorated.

 On 11 January 1862, Honduran President José Santos Guardiola was assassinated and Barrios sought to influence the succeeding liberal government.
 Barrios' influence in Honduras was opposed by the Guatemalan government, and both Barrios and Carrera issued personal insults against each other; Barrios referred to Carrera as "the savage" and Guatemalan writers mocked Barrios as lame and pompous.

 In 1863, El Salvador and Guatemala went to war.
 In February 1863, Salvadoran forces led by Barrios defeated the Guatemalans at the Battle of Coatepeque.
-On 30 June 1863, Marshal Santiago González Portillo defected to the Guatemalans and declared himself as provisional president in opposition of Barrios.
+On 30 June 1863, Marshal Santiago González defected to the Guatemalans and declared himself as provisional president in opposition of Barrios.
 On 26 October 1863, after a long siege, Carrera captured San Salvador, deposing Barrios from power and forcing him to flee the country.

 The day Barrios was overthrown, Francisco Dueñas, a conservative exile, succeeded Barrios as the country's provisional president; on 4 December 1864, Dueñas won the 1864 presidential election unopposed and assumed the presidency in an official capacity on 1 February 1865.